cloudfoundry/cf-mysql-release/README.md

   ```
   $ ./generate_deployment_manifest vsphere cf-mysql-vsphere-stub.yml > cf-mysql-vsphere.yml
   ```
-To tweak the deployment settings, you can modify the resulting file `cf-mysql-vsphere.yml`.
+  The resulting file, `cf-mysql-vsphere.yml` is your deployment manifest.
+To modify the deployment configuration, you can edit the stub and regenerate the manifest or edit the manifest directly.

 3. To deploy:
   ```